Accrued Vacation Journal Entry: A 2026 Step by Step Guide On How to Record It Right

 How do you handle a negative vacation balance?

-When an employee takes more vacation than earned, common with new hires, don't record a negative liability.
+When an employee takes more vacation than earned, do not record a negative liability.
 Track the deficit internally and offset it against future accruals as the employee earns more hours.
 If the employee leaves before the balance corrects, the unrecovered amount may need to be expensed rather than recorded as a receivable, depending on state law and the likelihood of collection.
-Check your state law before attempting to recover it, some states restrict or prohibit clawback from final pay.
+Some states restrict or prohibit clawback from final pay.

 How often should you record vacation accrual?

 Monthly is the standard for most companies and the cadence auditors expect.
 Quarterly is acceptable for smaller businesses with low turnover.
 Annual accrual is technically compliant but creates large, lumpy adjustments that distort interim financial statements and make errors harder to catch.
-If you accrue monthly, reconcile against an employee-level schedule at least quarterly.
+Regardless of your accrual frequency, reconcile the ledger against an employee-level schedule at least quarterly.

 Recent Blogs